fitnr/twitter_markov/README.md

 If you want to write a script to expand on twitter_markov, you'll find a fairly simple set of tools.

-_class twitter_markov.Twitter_markov(screen_name, brains=None, config=None, api=None)_
+_class twitter_markov.Twitter_markov(screen_name, corpus=None, config=None, api=None)_

 * screen_name - Twitter user account
-* brains - Path to a brain file, or a list of paths.
-If omitted, Twitter_markov looks in its config for a `brains` entry.
+* corpus - Path to a corpus file, or a list of paths.
+If omitted, Twitter_markov looks in its config for `corpus` and/or `corpora` entries.
 * config - A dictionary of configuration settings.
 But default, twitter_markov will try to read this from the bots.yaml file (see above)/
 * api - A tweepy-like API object.
 In the twitter_markov class, this is a `twitter_bot_utils.API` object.

-The first brain in brains (or in the config file) will be the default brain.
+The first corpus in the found corpora (or in the config file) will be the default.
+When using the class with more than corpus, you can specify a corpus with the `model` keyword argument using the basename of the given file, e.g. "special.txt" for the corpus stored at "dir/special.txt".

 Properties:
 * recently_tweeted - A list of the 20 (or `config['checkback']`) most recent tweets from `self.screen_name`.